ternaus/ternaus.github.io/_posts/2020-08-28-Trained-model-what-is-next.markdown

 <script src="https://gist.github.com/ternaus/8c4bdc5b3695e420db76874261092c1a.js"></script>

-This functionality will beleveraged when we will build Colab Notebook and WebApp.
+This functionality will be leveraged when we will build Colab Notebook and WebApp.
 {: .notice--info}

 ## V: +20 min.
 Make a library.